 With this job, she became one of the president’s most important African American advisors.
 During his presidency, Roosevelt became the first to appoint an African American federal judge, as well as the first commander-in-chief to make an African American a brigadier general.
 Most importantly, he became the first president to speak out against lynching.

-Even though he did do somethings to help African Americans, Roosevelt also knew he was limited.
+Even though he did do some things to help African Americans, Roosevelt also knew he was limited.
 In order to keep support for his ideas, Roosevelt could not make White Southern Democrats angry with him.
 While he talked about laws against lynching, he never pushed Congress to make a law.
 He supported the end of the poll tax, which Congress eventually accomplished in 1941.
-Also, even thought the federal government made changes to make sure to give jobs to African Americans, at the local level few changes were made, and African Americans were at the back of the employment lines.
+Also, even though the federal government made changes to make sure to give jobs to African Americans, at the local level few changes were made, and African Americans were at the back of the employment lines.
 Even though there were only some changes, Roosevelt deserves credit for seeing the importance of race relations and civil rights.
 At the federal level, more than any other president since the Civil War, Roosevelt knew how important the federal government can be in supporting civil rights, and in helping a new group of civil rights leaders.

 Roosevelt was able to work with Congress to improve the lives of Native Americans.
 In 1934, he signed into law the Indian Reorganization Act, which is better known as the Indian New Deal.
 Rather than forcing Native Americans to adapt to White culture, the new program helped them to create local self-government, as well as to preserve their culture.
 John Collier, the Commissioner on Indian Bureau Affairs from 1933 to 1945, fought for this new law and saw it as an opportunity to correct the bad things the government had done to Native Americans in the past.
 Even though it was hard work and did not fix all problems, Collier’s plans helped give land back to Native Americans and protected Native American cultures.